If you have mastered most of the core dances in Level 1.5,

 - You can recover easily from mistakes and immediately keep dancing.

-The Level 1.5 dance repertoire is generally the same each season.
+The Level 1.5 dance repertoire is often repeated.

 If you will be bored learning the same dances, it is time to move up.